 - The risk of breast cancer in women increased by 46% when they had more than 4 drinks/day.

-The study also suggested that the risk of breast cancer increased by 7% for every additional drink the woman has had per day
+The study also suggested that the risk of breast cancer increased by 7% for every additional drink the woman had per day.

-Women who drink excessively or take up binge drinking at an early age are more affected by alcohol during this period and are at a higher risk of being diagnosed with breast cancer in the future.
+Women who drink excessively or take up binge drinking at an early age are more affected by alcohol during this period and are at a higher risk of being diagnosed with breast cancer.